John G. Downey: Train plunge, remarriage, ranch disputes and death

 Downey died in 1894 at his home in Los Angeles.
-He was originally interred at Old Calvary Cemetery in Los Angeles.
-After the cemetery was removed, Downey's remains were relocated to Holy Cross Cemetery in Colma.
+He was originally interred at Old Calvary Cemetery in Los Angeles, next to his first wife.
+After the cemetery was removed, their remains were relocated by Downey's sisters to Holy Cross Cemetery in Colma.

 Legacy

 Downey, California was named after Downey.
 His land company owned the land that was subdivided to create the town in the 1870s.

 During Downey's governorship, construction began on the California State Capitol in Sacramento.
 Also, during his governorship, the Pony Express began service to San Francisco, and the Central Pacific Railroad was formed.